 A non-computer-person’s guide to how Mastodon instances work

-You might’ve gotten swept up in the Twitter purge and want a new online home, or your curiosity is piqued because you see a bunch of your friends talking about joining, or you just want to check out a new place on the Web.
+Maybe you’re antsy about the news about Elliott Management trying to force out Jack Dorsey, or perhaps your curiosity is piqued because you see a bunch of your friends talking about joining, or maybe you just want to check out a relatively new corner of the Web.
 So what is Mastodon?
 Specifically, what does it mean when it talks about signing up for an instance rather than for Mastodon itself?

 Mastodon is similar to Twitter.
 It is a microblogging service where people send short messages and images to their followers, and it has many of the same features as Twitter.
 However, the main difference is that while Twitter is centralized, with all interactions taking place on a single server controlled by one company, Mastodon is decentralized.
 It is a collection of many instances that communicate with each other to form a wider network.